 World-class researchers and physicians are collaborating with County and City officials, The Shiley Foundation and Alzheimer’s San Diego to lead the charge in identifying a cure for Alzheimer’s disease.
 Boosting funding and partnerships for research and encouraging community participation in clinical trials are primary focal areas for the group.
 The panel, chaired by Supervisor Dianne Jacob, was initially called the Cure Roundtable, but it later evolved into Collaboration4Cure, a drug discovery effort led by local researchers and Alzheimer’s San Diego.

-The Public Education & Awareness effort is being led by Alzheimer’s San Diego, in partnership with the County’s Aging & Independence Services’ Outreach and Education team and other community and media partners.
-Chaired by Mary Ball, President/CEO of Alzheimer’s San Diego, this group was charged with developing an Alzheimer’s education and public awareness campaign focusing on the first signs of Alzheimer's disease and early diagnosis of the disease, along with exploring the possibility of presentations at County libraries and other facilities, and developing a plan for providing Alzheimer’s and other dementias training to public safety and social service personnel.
+The Public Education & Awareness effort is being led numerous community and media partners, in partnership with the County’s Aging & Independence Services’ Outreach and Education team.
+This group is charged with developing an Alzheimer’s education and public awareness campaign focusing on the first signs of Alzheimer's disease and early diagnosis of the disease, along with exploring the possibility of presentations at County libraries and other facilities, and developing a plan for providing Alzheimer’s and other dementias training to public safety and social service personnel.